 (5) No Further Briefs.
 Unless the court permits, no further briefs may be filed in a case involving a cross-appeal.

 (d) Cover.
-The cover of the appellant’s opening brief must be blue; the respondent’s combined answering brief on appeal and opening brief on cross-appeal, red; the appellant’s combined reply brief on appeal and answering brief on cross-appeal, yellow; the respondent’s reply brief on cross-appeal, gray; an intervenor’s or amicus curiae’s brief, green; and any supplemental brief, tan.
 The front cover of a brief must contain the information required by Rule 32(a)(2).
-A pro se party who is incarcerated is not required to comply with the provisions of this Rule regarding the color of the cover of a brief filed by that party.

 (e) Length.

-(1) Page Limitation.
-Unless it complies with Rule 28.1(e)(2) and (3) or permission of the court is obtained under Rule 32(a)(7)(D), the appellant’s opening brief must not exceed 30 pages; the respondent’s combined answering brief on appeal and opening brief on cross-appeal, 40 pages; the appellant’s combined reply brief on appeal and answering brief on cross-appeal, 30 pages; and the respondent’s reply brief, 15 pages.

-(2) Type-Volume Limitation.

-(A) The appellant’s opening brief or the appellant’s combined reply/answering brief is acceptable if:
+(1) Opening brief or combined reply/answering brief.
+The appellant’s opening brief or the appellant’s combined reply/answering brief is acceptable if it complies with the page or type-volume limitations for an opening brief under Rule 32(a)(7).

-(i) it contains no more than 14,000 words; or

-(ii) it uses a monospaced typeface and contains no more than 1,600 lines of text.

-(B) The respondent’s combined answering and opening brief is acceptable if:

-(i) it contains no more than 18,500 words; or

-(ii) it uses a monospaced typeface and contains no more than 1,600 lines of text.
+(2) Combined answering brief/opening brief.
+In a noncapital case, the respondent’s combined answering and opening brief is acceptable if it does not exceed 40 pages, contains no more than 18,500 words, or if it uses a monospaced typeface, contains no more than 1,750 lines of text.
+In a capital case, these limitations are 100 pages, 46,670 words, or 4,330 lines of text.

-(C) The respondent’s reply brief is acceptable if it contains no more than half of the type-volume specified in Rule 28.1(e)(2)(A).
+(3) Reply brief.
+The respondent’s reply brief is acceptable if it complies with the page or type-volume limitations for a reply brief under Rule 32(a)(7).

-(3) Certificate of Compliance.
-A brief submitted pursuant to this Rule shall comply with Rule 32(a)(8).

 (f) Time to Serve and File a Brief.
 Unless the court orders a different briefing schedule in a particular case, briefs in cross-appeals must be served and filed as provided in this Rule.
 Motions for extensions of time are governed by Rule 31(b).

-(1) All Cross-Appeals Except Child Custody and Visitation.

-(A) the appellant’s opening brief, within 120 days after the date on which the appeal is docketed in the Supreme Court;
+(1) All Cross-Appeals Except Fast Track Child Custody Cases and Termination of Parental Rights.
+The appellant’s opening brief shall be filed and served within 120 days after the date on which the appeal is docketed in the Supreme Court.
+All subsequent briefs shall be filed and served within 30 days of service of the opposing party’s brief.

-(B) the respondent’s combined answering brief on appeal and opening brief on cross-appeal, within 30 days after the appellant’s opening brief is served;

-(C) the appellant’s combined reply brief on appeal and answering brief on cross-appeal, within 30 days after the respondent’s combined answering brief on appeal and opening brief on cross-appeal is served; and

-(D) the respondent’s reply brief on cross-appeal, within 14 days after the appellant’s combined reply brief on appeal and answering brief on cross-appeal is served.